oracle/rwloadsim/workloads/OLTP.md

 one directory visible via a browser, and then create project specific directories.

-As an example, if you have access to a /home2/mylogin directory, you could have these two directories, where the subdirectories named "sample" refers to the project and is discussed in detail below.
+As an example, if you have access to a /home2/mylogin directory, you could have these two directories, where the subdirectories named {key}
+refers to the project and is discussed in detail below.
 ```
-/home2/mylogin/results/sample
-/home2/mylogin/html/sample
+/home2/mylogin/results/{key}
+/home2/mylogin/html/{key}
 ```
 and have a symbolic link named /var/www/html/rwloltp pointing to /home2/mylogin/html.
 If the symbolic link is named "rwloltp", a url like http://yourhost/rwloltp